CliMA/ClimaDiagnostics.jl/docs/src/writers.md

 `NetCDFWriter` appends to existing files and create new ones if they do not exist.
 The `NetCDFWriter` does not overwrite existing data and will error out if existing data is inconsistent with the new one.

+Optionally (recommended), you can pass an optional argument `start_date`, which will be saved as an attribute of your NetCDF file, easily accessible.

 `NetCDFWriter`s take as one of the inputs the desired number of points along each of the dimensions.
 For the horizontal dimensions, points are sampled